 However, you should also let your clients know that this credit can only be applied to taxes that they owe the federal government.
 While they will not see this credit in the form of a refund, this credit can be carried over and applied to the federal taxes they owe each year.
-By pointing out this loop hole, you will show your clients that you have their best interests at heart and truly want to make solar power affordable for them.
+By pointing out this loophole, you will show your clients that you have their best interests at heart and truly want to make solar power affordable for them.

 In addition to federal tax credits, most state governments also offer tax incentives.
-While these incentives vary from state to state, every tax credit your clients can apply will help to alleviate the burden of installing a solar power system.
+While these incentives vary from state to state, every tax credit your clients can apply will help alleviate the burden of installing a solar power system.

 Reduced Costs Over Time

 While the initial setup cost might be expensive, the best way to persuade your clients is to explain that their energy bills will significantly decrease with solar power.
-If your clients are producing their own energy, they why would they need to pay a power company to provide it to them?
+If your clients are producing their energy, why would they need to pay a power company to provide it to them?
 Their electricity bill could be $0!
 Imagine how much money they could save if they never had to pay for electricity.

-Even if they exceeded the amount of energy their solar power system produces and they had to pull some energy from the grid, their electricity bill would still be significantly less than if they had to pull allof their energy from the grid.
+Even if they exceeded the amount of energy their solar power system produces and they had to pull some energy from the grid, their electricity bill would still be significantly less than if they had to pull all of their energy from the grid.
 By pointing out the reduced month-to-month costs, you will be well on your way to helping your clients realize how affordable solar power is in the long run.

 Explain to your clients that a solar power system will often generate more power than is used by its home or business.
 What can your clients do with all of this extra energy they’re producing?
 They can sell this extra energy to the grid.
 But, some states and utility companies don’t send a check out for energy not used.
-Instead they will credit your power bill and put it toward the next month.
+Instead, they will credit your power bill and put it toward the next month.
 Be cautious that if you do not use up all the credits from the utility company, they may zero them out at the end of the year and start over.
-In addition to potentially making a profit, selling power to the grid allows clients to alleviate the energy crisis beyond their own home or business.
+In addition to potentially making a profit, selling power to the grid allows clients to alleviate the energy crisis beyond their own homes or businesses.